rosen-bridge/contract-test/README.md

 ### Phase 2: Commitment

-Each watcher looks on target chain.
-If new event occurred, Store event data in local database for future use.
-Then create commitment box.
+Each watcher observes both chains and, in case of detecting any valid transfer requests, creates the event commitment in the Ergo network.
+It also stores the request information in its local database for future usage.

-In this transaction
+In this transaction:
+* Inputs are:

-* Spent Locked box
+   * Locked box containing EWR
-* Spent a box contain his/her UTP as first token.
+   * A box containing his UPT as its first token
-* Any other lock box floating in network can be merged in this transaction.
-(See Phase 4)
+   * (Optional) Any other locked box in the network can be merged in this transaction (See Phase 4)
-* All EWR must be in `Output[0]` this contract must send to lock address again. this box also contain user UTP in R4
+* Only one new Locked box is created so that all remaining EWRs will be aggregated.
-* User can create one commitment box contain only one EWR in it.
-Also, commitment information stored in this box.
-So box registers are
+* The created commitment box has exactly one EWR.
+It also stores all commitment information in its registers.
-  * R4: UTP
-  * R5: blake2b256(request transaction id on target chain)
-  * commitment
-  * lock contract script hash

 <p align="center">
 <img src="Images/Commitment.png">
 </p>

-### Phase 3: Redeem Commitment
+### Phase 3: Commitment Redeem

-In any time your can redeem his/her commitment if it doesn't merge with other commitments.
-This transaction is simple
+At any time watcher can spend the commitment and redeem his EWR if the trigger event is not created using that commitment.
-Only pay commitment box and create lock box contain EWR.
-Also, user UTP must spend as first token of second input.
+This simple transaction only spends the commitment box and creates a locked box containing EWR.
+Besides, user UPT must exist in the second input as the user authenticator.

 <p align="center">
 <img src="Images/CommitmentRedeem.png">
 </p>

-### Phase 4: Reveal Commitment
+### Phase 4: Commitment Reveal

-When some watcher creates commitment for same event, One of them must reveal commitment.
-First watcher must find all commitment with same id.
-Then filter commitments and verify if event data is same or not.
-Then create a transaction with all commitments as input. and one trigger event in output. trigger event registers are:
+In this phase, a watcher creates the trigger event after a quorum of watchers reported the same event.
+He will spend all commitments and reveals the event contents to generate the trigger event.
+At first, the watcher finds all commitments with the same id.
+Then, he verifies the commitments with the event data and the issuer's UPT id.
+Finally, if there are sufficient commitments, he spends them all and creates the trigger event.
+Created trigger event stores:
-* R4: list of all UTPs merged in this transaction.
+* List of all UPT ids merged in this transaction
-* R5: Event data parts.
+* Event data
-* R6: Lock contract hash

 <p align="center">
 <img src="Images/TriggerEvent.png">